keerthy97/polling-system-API/README.md

 ---

-#### As the project is developed solely as an API without a frontend for user visualization.
+#### The project is developed solely as an API without a frontend for user visualization.